Medically reviewed on August 31, 2017

 What other drugs will affect oxybutynin?

-Using this medicine with other drugs that make you sleepy can worsen these effects.
+Using oxybutynin with other drugs that make you sleepy can worsen these effects.
 Ask your doctor before using oxybutynin topical with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Tell your doctor about all your current medicines and any you start or stop using, especially: